ChrSchu90/PlatformIo.TCapChamp/README.md

 > temperature adjustments will not influence the power limits.

 > [!TIP]
-> The first matching area will be uses (top to buttom).
-In case no responsable area will be found the output will be set to 0V (not active).
+> The first matching area will be uses (top to bottom).
+In case no responsible area will be found the output will be set to 0V (not active).
 > If you like to define a default limit place the value inside the last area with start 30°C and end -20°C and define specific areas above.
 > To deactivate areas set start and end temperature to the same value.